Investing in the Next Generation of Educators

 Transforming Preparation through Apprenticeships

-We’re here to help New York Educators thrive.
+We’re here to help New York Educators and Providers thrive.

 A teacher helping a young girl with her work in a classroom.

-In response to the urgent need to recruit, develop and retain a responsive, well-prepared educator workforce for students in communities across the state, EDHUBNY* provides technical assistance to agencies that serve children of all ages.
+In response to the urgent need to recruit, develop and retain a responsive, well-prepared child centered workforce in communities across the state, EDHUBNY* provides both technical assistance and offers group programs as an intermediary (ANEW) to agencies that serve children of all ages.
 From childcare through preschool to school age students, EDHUBNY works with partners to develop the workforce that’s needed.

 * (supported by federal DOL Apprenticeship Building America funds)